mindee/devrel/content/writing/documentation.md

 ![Screenshot of the exchange between README.io founder & Fred](../../img/readmeio-small-changes.png)

+### Page History
+Not sure how and why, but sometimes the `Page History` will display the wrong names next to a modification.
+Please verify with the person listed there to ensure it is right.

 ### Redirection
 README.io doesn't provide automatic redirection when page `slug` changes.
 If you do, you need to manually add a redirection rule in the [Error Page](https://dash.readme.com/project/mindee/v1.0/errors).